MrClappy/XMRigMonitor/README.md

 ### Primary features:

-- Restarts XMRig executable in the event of an application crash or system crash
+- Restarts XMRig executable in the event of an application crash
 - Sends email notifications containing detailed logs of events
 - Monitors CPU temperature metrics to correlate crash root cause
-- User Mode = Displays daily crash statistics
+- Displays daily crash statistics
-- Scheduled Task Mode = Runs silently on boot or when computer is idle
+- Scheduled Task Mode: Runs silently on boot & restarts XMRigMonitor in the event of system crash

 ### Current State: